-Water is almost always found at the top of the inci list, on your skin care labels.
+Water is almost always found at the top of the inci list, on your skincare labels.

 This is an indication that it is one of the most abundant ingredients in the formula.

-Let’s have a look at the physical properties of water, which is also written as H2O (2 Hydrogen atoms and 1 Oxygen atom)
+Let’s have a look at the physical properties of water, which is also written as H2O (2 Hydrogen atoms and 1 Oxygen atom).

 The Properties of Water

-Colourless & odourless
+Colourless & odorless

 Neutral pH of 7